Why Mixingle Exists

 Here's what we believe in:

-Repetition is what turns acquaintances into friends.
+Same people, every week Repetition is what turns acquaintances into friends.
 One-off meetups don't cut it.

-Small groups (4-6 people) + conversation prompts = you skip the small talk and get to the good stuff.
+Real conversations, real fast Small groups of 4–6 people plus conversation prompts means you skip the small talk and get to the good stuff.

-A real person reads every application and matches you based on who you actually are, not what an app thinks you like.
+No algorithms, just humans A real person reads every application and matches you based on who you actually are — not what an app thinks you like.